lunes, 6 de abril de 1992

 I look at you insistently

-and while chlorophyll greens your belly
+and while chlorophyll greens your womb

 I wonder: